 - Graduate/law students and graduate assistants will be sold student parking permits.

-- Commuting students will be sold permits for Lot S1.
+- Commuting students will be sold permits for Lot S1 and S4.

 - Students living in landlord housing within one mile of campus will be sold resident student permits.